Client Money and TOCM

-The report provided by Saxo Capital Markets auditors will include an overview of Saxo Capital Markets’ responsibilities for client money, the auditors responsibilities and inherent limitations and last but not least a very clear and concise conclusion of the review.
-The report is delivered to Saxo Capital Markets clients on a quarterly basis.
+The report provided to Saxo Capital Markets includes an overview of Saxo Capital Markets’ responsibilities for client money, the auditors responsibilities and inherent limitations, plus a very clear and concise conclusion.

 What is Saxo Capital Markets’ motive behind TOCM, and why is it important?

 Integrity and honesty are Saxo Capital Markets' core organisational values.
 TOCM is simply another step towards providing its clients comfort, and confidence in their preferred online broker.
 Saxo Capital Markets believe investors are entitled to know that their funds are where they say they are; TOCM empowers Saxo Capital Markets clients with this advantage.

 To confirm that Saxo Capital Markets have been provided with the above auditors confirmation, a letter attesting to this would be available on request.
 If you wish to receive the TOCM letter from our directors, please contact us at email@example.com

 If you have any further questions regarding client money or TOCM, please feel free to speak to one of Saxo Capital Markets representatives. +61 2 8267 9000.